aravindanbalan/leetcode/backTracking/generalPatternMatching.md

 Implement regular expression matching with support for '.' and '*'.

 '.'
 Matches any single character.
-'*' Matches zero or more of the preceding element.
+'*' Matches zero or more characters.

 ```java
 public class Solution {